UniHD-CEG/camuy/README.md

-# mpusim
+# CAMUY

+Note: This project underwent a recent name change from "mpusim" to "CAMUY".
+All relevant file names and references will shortly be adjusted to reflect this change.
 This project provides emulation of computation of convolutional and fully connected layers on weight stationary systolic arrays.
-It was developed as part of the master thesis "Efficient Design and Mapping of Deep Neural Networks onto Fixed Processing Units".
-The emulated architecture, based on the Google TPU v1, was named the Matrix Processing Unit, or MPU in short.
+It was initially developed as part of a master thesis and has been extended as part of the paper "On the Difficulty of Designing Processor Arrays for Deep Neural Networks".
+The emulated architecture, based on the Google TPU v1, was named the Configurable Accelerator Modeling for (workload) Understanding and AnalYsis, or CAMUY in short.

 ## Dependencies